Can you clear UPSC Prelims in 6 Months? What should be the Civil Service Prelims 6-Month Strategy?

 Then, is there any shortcut to cover the most important questions that can be asked from NCERTs?

 Yes, learn from ClearIAS NCERT Mock Exams.

-Winning Strategy 4 – Learn from ClearIAS Current Affairs Capsules
+Tip #4 – Learn from ClearIAS Current Affairs Capsules

 As we provide Current Affairs in an MCQ format (with reference links), it makes learning interesting and faster.
 Moreover, you will get many questions in actual UPSC Prelims from the CCCs and ClearIAS Prelims Test Series – directly or indirectly.

 Though CCCs are designed for Prelims, the Learning Zone in the PDFs is equally useful for Mains as well.

 Tip #5 – Don’t neglect CSAT Paper!

 To clear IAS prelims, you need at least 66 marks out of 200 for CSAT (GS Paper 2), however high are your marks in GS Paper 1.

 Don’t be over-confident about General Studies Paper 2 (CSAT) paper unless you are consistently scoring above 100 marks in ClearIAS CSAT Mocks.